 I’ve heard the great photographers’ debate (Photoshop versus Lightroom) more times than I can count.
 There are certainly cool things Photoshop can do that Lightroom cannot, but the complexity of the program and the degree to which you can manipulate reality in Photoshop just doesn’t seem necessary–at least, not for a new photographer.

-So, if you’re interested in travel photography and you want my humble opinion (at least, I hope that’s why you’re reading my blog 😉 ) then all you need to create incredible photos is little ol’ Lightroom.
+So, if you’re interested in travel photography and you want my humble opinion (I hope that’s why you’re reading my blog, anyway 😉 ) then all you need to create incredible photos is little ol’ Lightroom.

 Please note: This post contains affiliate links, meaning I may earn a small commission if you make a purchase, at no extra cost to you.
 Thank you for supporting The Sweetest Way!

 Why I Love Lightroom for Editing Travel Photos